scsannalli/infracubator/Assignment3.md

     ```
    docker build --target run -t go-lang-service-run .
    ```
-   `go-lang-service` is the user defined image name
+   `go-lang-service-run` is the user defined image name

 5. run the container to start go-lang-application
     ```